danieljprice/splash/docs/basic.rst

-can be achieved because once contour plotting is turned on, the contribution of a given particle type to either the contours or rendered plots can be turned on or off via the “turn on/off particles by type” option in the particle plot o)ptions menu.
+can be achieved because once contour plotting is turned on, the contribution of a given particle type to either the contours or rendered plots can be turned on or off via the “turn on/off particles by type” option in the :ref:`sec:menu-o`.

 Moving forwards and backwards through data files
 ------------------------------------------------

-If you have put more than one file on the command line (or alternatively the file contains more than one dump), it is then possible to move forwards and backwards through the data by pressing the space bar with the cursor in the plot window (this is “interactive mode”).
-To see the keystrokes for moving backwards or moving forwards/backwards by a specified number of steps, press ’h’ in interactive mode.
+If you have put more than one file on the command line (or alternatively the file contains more than one dump), it is then possible to move forwards and backwards through the data:

+- press the space bar to move to the next file
+  (with the cursor in the plot window - this is “interactive mode”).

+- press ``b`` to load and plot the previous file

+- type `9` and press ``space`` to move forward by 9 files

+- type `10` and press ``b`` to move back by 10 files

+Press ’h’ in :ref:`sec:interactive` for more.
 If you plot to a non-interactive device, splash simply cycles through all the files on the command line automatically.